-The road network is to be designed to facilitate emergency Residential visitor parking is to be provided on-street to and service vehicle access.
-Roads and turning areas AS 2890.
-It is to be integrated into the fabric of the village are to be designed to discourage reversing movements. in car courts and also provided in a public carpark located Wherever possible loop access roads are to be used. on Montefiore Parkway.
+Residential visitor parking is to be provided on-street to AS 2890.
+It is to be integrated into the fabric of the village in car courts and also provided in a public carpark located on Montefiore Parkway.
 Retail/Commercial parking is to be provided in the Village Centre at the front and rear of premises.
-Sustainable Development